agl-c/deid2_dpsyn/Developing_Schedule.md

 def update_alpha(self, iteration):
    self.alpha = 1.0 * 0.84 ** (iteration // 20)
 4.tmp = synthesizer.synthesize(fixed_n=n) n=0 means what?
+ "max_records": 1350000 (looks like this one?)

 5.it seems that the coding logic already uses only general functions without relation with PUMA, YEAR things?
     #　we call it in experiment.py by
     #  tmp = synthesizer.synthesize(fixed_n=n)
     # in below function, we call synthesize_records()
     # it further utilize the lib function in record_synthesizer.py
     # def synthesize(self, fixed_n=0) -> pd.DataFrame:
+6.As to the project here, we skip the step of choosing marginals and simply do that manually...
+(I haven't found where we choose marginals)

 ------------------------------------------------
 #### not very import problems